accetto/debian-vnc-xfce-g3/readme-local-building-example.md

 ## Three ways of building images

-Since the **second version** (G3v2) of the building pipeline in the sibling project [accetto/ubuntu-vnc-xfce-g3][accetto-github-ubuntu-vnc-xfce-g3] there are the following ways of building the images:
+Since the **second version** (G3v2) of the building pipeline introduced in the sibling project [accetto/ubuntu-vnc-xfce-g3][accetto-github-ubuntu-vnc-xfce-g3] there are the following ways of building the images:

 - Building sets of images by executing the helper script `ci-builder.sh`
 - Building the individual images by executing the helper script `builder.sh`